-ESNA Pre-Conference Workshops
+ESNA 2019 Pre-Conference Workshops

-August 8, 2017 - 1:00 p.m. to 4:30 p.m.
+Tuesday, November 5, 2019 - 1:00 p.m. to 4:00 p.m.

 Our interactive workshops address almost every aspect of grid-connected energy storage.
 Workshops are designed to provide educational, actionable information for specific audiences ranging from utilities to storage companies to policymakers to energy end-users.